publicdocs/uscode/assets/md/titles/usc31/us/usc/t31/stIII/ch35/schII/m__us_usc_t31_s3515.md

  __Report on Substantial Commercial Functions__

     [Pub.
-L. 101–576, title III, § 303(c)][/us/pl/101/576/s303/c], Nov.
+L. 101–576, title III][/us/pl/101/576/tIII], § 303(c), Nov.
 15, 1990, [104 Stat.
 2851][/us/stat/104/2851], directed Director of Office of Management and Budget, not later than 180 days after Nov.
 15, 1990, to determine and report to Congress on which executive agencies or parts thereof perform substantial commercial functions for which financial statements can be prepared practicably under [31 U.S.C.
 3515][/us/usc/t31/s3515].

  __Pilot Project for Preparation and Audit of Financial Statements; Report to Congress__

     [Pub.
-L. 101–576, title III, § 303(d)][/us/pl/101/576/s303/d], (e), Nov.
+L. 101–576, title III][/us/pl/101/576/tIII], § 303(d), (e), Nov.
 15, 1990, [104 Stat.
 2851][/us/stat/104/2851], 2852, directed specific departments, administrations, and services by Mar.
 31 of 1991, 1992, and 1993 to prepare and submit to Director of Office of Management and Budget financial statements for the preceding fiscal year for the accounts of all of the offices, bureaus, and activities, required each financial statement to be audited in accordance with 31 U.S.C. section 3521(e), (f), (g), and (h), and directed Director of Office of Management and Budget, not later than June 30, 1993, to report to Congress on the financial statements including an analysis of the accuracy of the data, the difficulties encountered in preparing the data, the benefits derived from preparation of the financial statements, and the cost associated with preparing and auditing the financial statements.

 ----------